-To create a seamless pipeline for undergraduate students to graduate studies/professional school in medicine and allied health professions.
+To create a seamless pipeline for undergraduate students to graduate studies and professional schools in medicine and allied health professions.

-To increase the number of underrepresented minority, educationally disadvantaged, and economically disadvantaged scholars in medical and allied health professional programs.
+To increase the number of underrepresented minorities, educationally disadvantaged, and economically disadvantaged scholars in medical and allied health professional programs.

 By participating in UHF, Fellows benefit from the following:

 - Social Events